open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic.md

 The examples that follow send instrumentation results to the console.
 Learn more about installing and configuring the [OpenTelemetry Distro](../distro) to send telemetry to other destinations, like an OpenTelemetry Collector.

+**Note**: If you were to use auto-instrumentation and manually instrumenting your code the pacakage `opentelemetry-distro` won't let you set a `Resource` with attributes defined in your code, you will need to set all your desired parameters through [environment variables][env]

+It is also possible to use the instrumentation libraries (such as `opentelemetry-instrumentation-flask`) by themselves which may have an advantage of customizing options.
+However, by choosing to do this it means you forego using auto-instrumentation by starting your application with `opentelemetry-instrument` as this is mutually exclusive.

 ## Execute